Nadhirrezig/ProjextX/README.md

 Updating the OverView sections
 <br>
-**This Project will be delayed due to big changes and updates the Upcoming updates will be :
+**This Project will be delayed due to big changes and updates
+<br>the Upcoming updates will be :
            <br>
 ==========>React
            <br>